SpartanJ/ecode/docs/customlanguages.md

 		// If { "true": "literal" } exists, the matched text "true" will be highlighted as "literal".
 Otherwise, it defaults to "normal".

 		// --- NESTED SYNTAX RULE ---
-		// Rule defining a multi-line block that switches to a DIFFERENT language syntax inside:
+		// Defines a multi-line block that switches to a DIFFERENT language syntax inside.
+		// Uses the same multi-line pattern/regex format as above, including support for `type` and `end_type`.
 		{
 			"pattern": ["lua_pattern_start", "lua_pattern_end", "escape_character"], // Can also use "regex"
-			"syntax": "NestedLanguageName",                                          // (Optional) The 'name' of another language definition to use for highlighting *within* this block.
+			"syntax": "NestedLanguageName",                                          // (Required for nesting) The 'name' of another language definition to use for highlighting *within* this block.
+			"type": "start_delimiter_type", // OR ["start_capture_type1", ...]       // (Optional) Type(s) for the START delimiter.
+Defaults to 'normal' if omitted.
-			"type": "type_name" // OR ["type_for_start_capture1", "type_for_start_capture2", ...] // (Optional) Defines the type(s) for the text matched by the START and END patterns themselves (using capture groups if needed).
-If omitted, delimiters usually get 'normal' type.
+			"end_type": "end_delimiter_type" // OR ["end_capture_type1", ...]         // (Optional) Type(s) for the END delimiter.
+If omitted, the `type` value is used for the end delimiter too.
 		},
-		// How nesting works:
+		// How nesting works with delimiter types:
-		// 1.
-The `pattern` (or `regex`) defines the start and end delimiters of the block.
+		// 1. `pattern` or `regex` defines the start/end delimiters.
-		// 2.
-The `syntax` key specifies the `name` of another language definition (which must be loaded, often defined in the same JSON file using an array).
+		// 2. `syntax` specifies the inner language.
 		// 3.
-The text *between* the start and end delimiters will be highlighted using the rules defined in the "NestedLanguageName" language definition.
+The text *between* delimiters uses the rules from "NestedLanguageName".
 		// 4.
-The `type` key here applies ONLY to the text matched by the start and end patterns themselves.
-If the start/end patterns have capture groups, you can provide an array of types matching those captures.
+The START delimiter is styled using the `type` key (string or array for captures).
 		// 5.
-Nesting can occur up to 4 levels deep (e.g., Language A contains Language B, which contains Language C, etc.).
+The END delimiter is styled using the `end_type` key if present, otherwise it falls back to using the `type` key.
+		// 6.
+Nesting depth is limited (e.g., up to 4 levels).
-		// Use Case: Essential for languages embedding other languages, like HTML containing CSS and JavaScript.
+		// Use Case: HTML containing CSS/JS, Markdown code blocks, C++ raw strings with embedded languages, etc.

-		// Example of a nested syntax rule (C++ raw string containing XML):
+		// Example of nested syntax with specific delimiter types (C++ raw string):
 		{
-			"pattern": [ "R%\"(xml)%(", "%)(xml)%\"" ], // Start: R"(xml)(, End: )(xml)"
+			"pattern": [ "R%\"(xml)%(", "%)(xml)%\"" ], // Start: R"(xml)(, End: )(xml)" - Captures are `xml` and `xml`
 			"syntax": "XML",                           // Use the "XML" language definition inside.
-			"type": [ "string", "keyword2", "string", "keyword2" ] // Types for captures in start/end: "R\"(" + "xml" + ")(" and ")(" + "xml" + ")\"".
-Needs adjustment based on exact captures.
-Assumes captures are (xml) in start and (xml) in end.
-Often, the delimiters are just styled as 'string' or 'keyword2'.
-Example simplification: "type": "string" might apply to the whole delimiter match if no captures are typed.
-		},
+			"type": [ "string", "keyword2" ],          // Types for start delimiter: "R\"(" is string, captured "xml" is keyword2, final "(" is string (no capture)
+			"end_type": [ "keyword2", "string" ]       // Types for end delimiter: ")" is string (no capture), captured "xml" is keyword2.
+			// --- More precise example assuming captures are only the specified ones ---
+			// "pattern": [ "R%\"(xml)%(", "%)(xml)%\"" ], // Captures: 1="xml" in start, 1="xml" in end.
+			// "type": ["string", "keyword2"], // Type for full start match (no capture / capture 0) is "string", type for capture 1 ("xml") is "keyword2"
+			// "end_type": ["string", "keyword2"] // Type for full end match (no capture / capture 0) is "string", type for capture 1 ("xml") is "keyword2"
+			// --- Simplest Example ---
+			// "type": "string" // Applies "string" to both R"(xml)( and )(xml)" },
 	],
 	"symbols": [                        // (Optional) An array defining specific types for exact words, primarily used in conjunction with patterns having `type: "symbol"`.